-- Learn the racing rules.
-How to read the program, how to read your ticket, ticket abbreviations and more.
+- Learn the racing rules including how to read the program, how to read your ticket, ticket abbreviations and more.

-- Learn dog racing jargon.
+- You should learn the dog racing jargon.
 Knowing exactly what a Quinella, an Exacta or a Trifecta is will increase your odds of wagering successfully.

 - Some Greyhound tracks have added poker rooms to their clubhouses and most offer simulcasting which allows you to wager on races at other tracks.
-(By the way, simulcasts are not limited to other dog track racing.
-Depending on the season, you may be able to wager on horse racing, Jai-Alai and harness racing.)
+Note: simulcasts are not limited to other dog track racing.
+Depending on the season, you may be able to wager on horse racing, Jai-Alai and harness racing.

 - Before you go to the window, write down your selections and the amount you want to bet.
 Have your money in hand.